googleforgames/global-multiplayer-demo/README.md

 ##### This project was made with a different version of the Unreal Engine.

-If you hit this issue, it may be that you are building on a different host platform than the original.
-To solve,
-click: More Options > Convert in-place.
+If you hit this issue, it may be that you are building on a different host platform than the original. or your installation of Unreal may have a unique GUID.
+To solve, click: More Options > Convert in-place.

 The project should open as normal now.